hollowbit/facecraft/README.md

 ## Developer Instructions
 Some instructions to get you started with our development environment.
 Many things have been made simpler using gradle.

+### Android Studio
+Start by importing the repository into Android Studio as a Gradle project.

 ### Techstack
 We use Gradle for our build systems.
 JUnit for unit tests.
 All code is written in Kotlin and Java.